Peace upon ye and all your kin. ☘️

 (Master Po.)
 Grasshopper, practice your dragon style.

 (Kwai Chang Caine.)
 (Sits on a stool.
-Thinker pose.)
+Imagining dragon.)

 (Master Po.)
-That's enough, grasshopper.
+That's enough, Grasshopper.
 Now, bring me lots of honey and candybars.
+Grass.
+Hopper.

 Radiocarbon Dating